MOSCOW BLOG: Kremlin lays out new rules of the game for post-Trump relations

 Russia gives up any attempt to be nice

-Beyond Belarus the Kremlin has just laid out its longer term foreign policy principles for dealing with the west and it is a significantly harder line.
+Beyond Belarus the Kremlin has just laid out its longer term foreign policy principles for dealing with the West and it is a significantly harder line.

-Moscow is making it explicit that in the new era of “diplomacy is back” it has entirely given up on the possibility of cordial relations with the west as its starting position.
+Moscow is making it explicit that in the new era of “diplomacy is back” it has entirely given up on the possibility of cordial relations with the West as its starting position.

-If the west wants to create a better work environment and do arms control deals, for example, which Russia wants, then the west will have to deal on Russia’s terms.
+If the West wants to create a better work environment and do arms control deals, for example, which Russia wants, then the West will have to deal on Russia’s terms.
 There can be no dual policy of cooperation on arms on one hand, and sanctions because of things like the Navalny affair on the other.

 This is a total rejection of the way business between Russia and the West has been done so far.
 What Moscow is saying now is: “Do your worst.
 We won’t be forced by you to change anything.”